LoOW3/LoOW3/README.md

   futureProyects: ["React native", "Python"]
 }
 ```
+<p> I'm currently working on an e-commerce focused on small markets.
+We want connect them to costumers who are looking for a place where they can compare prices and disponibilities in real time from there houses! 😎😎 </p>
 <p align="center">
   <a href="https://www.linkedin.com/in/ignacioediaz/" target="_blank"><img align="center" src="https://cdn.icon-icons.com/icons2/2044/PNG/512/linkedin_logo_icon_124342.png" height="40" width="40" /></a>
   <a href="https://wa.me/+5493512304901" target="_blank"><img align="center" src="https://cdn.icon-icons.com/icons2/2044/PNG/512/whatsapp_logo_icon_124358.png" height="40" width="40" /></a>